Back to posts

 It doesn’t replace example-based testing.
 The two approaches complement each other.
 Use example-based tests for specific known behaviors and edge cases.
 Use property-based tests for general invariants and to discover unknown edge cases.

 Some properties are hard to identify.
 For complex business logic, it’s not always clear what properties should hold.
-Example-based testing can be easier when you have very specific requirements.
+Example-based testing is often easier when you have very specific requirements.

 Tests can be slower.
 Running 1000 random examples takes longer than running 5 specific cases.
-This is usually acceptable (most PBT tests still run in milliseconds), but it’s worth being aware of.
+This is usually acceptable, since most PBT tests still run in milliseconds, but it’s worth knowing.

 The “oracle problem” for AI agents.
-Testing non-deterministic systems (like AI agents) requires thinking about properties differently.
-You test what the agent must never do (no destructive actions without confirmation, no hallucinated URLs) rather than what it should output exactly.
+Testing non-deterministic systems like AI agents means thinking about properties differently.
+You test what the agent must never do, such as destructive actions without confirmation or hallucinated URLs, rather than what it should output exactly.

 Property-Based Testing with AI Agents